Is our goal to halt the assault on the natural world? To reduce the threat of human suffering brought on by the consequences of our over consumption?

 ■ The degradation of ecosystem services could grow significantly worse during the first half of this century and is a barrier to achieving the Millennium Development Goals.

 ■ The challenge of reversing the degradation of ecosystems while meeting increasing demands for their services can be partially met under some scenarios that the MA has considered, but these involve significant changes in policies, institutions, and practices that are not currently under way.
-Many options exist to conserve or enhance specific ecosystem services in ways that reduce negative trade-offs or that provide positive synergies with other ecosystem services.
+Many options exist to conserve or enhance specific ecosystem services in ways that reduce negative trade-offs or that provide positive synergies with other ecosystem services."

 On top of all this, new research indicates that melting of the Greenland and Antarctic ice sheets is accelerating.
 (Emphasis is mine)

-Greenland and western Antarctica continue to shrink faster than scientists thought and in some places are already in runaway melt mode.
+"New satellite information shows that ice sheets in Greenland and western Antarctica continue to shrink faster than scientists thought and in some places are already in runaway melt mode.

 British scientists for the first time calculated changes in the height of the vulnerable but massive ice sheets and found them especially worse at their edges.
 That's where warmer water eats away from below.